Data-Wizards-Solutions/sales-analysis-data-engineering/README.md

 4. **Docker in which to serve the app**

-## Development Environment
+## Notes
+- You should be able to finish the case in 4 hours.
 - Use Python as the primary programming language.
-- Manage dependencies.
-- Use Jupyter Notebooks in the `notebooks/` directory for data exploration and prototyping.

-## Notes
 - Follow best practices for ETL and database design.
 - Ensure the endpoints are optimized for performance.
 - Document your code and provide clear instructions for running the application.